AnttonLA/manhattan_maker/README.md

 ## Installation

 We recommend installing the tool in a Python virtual environment.
+You can install it by running the following commands:

+    $ git clone
+    $ cd manhattan_maker
+    $ pip3 install -e .

 `manhattan_generator` should work on Windows and MacOS, even though it hasn't been fully tested for full compatibility.